2026’s most expensive mistake: treating AI like a chat UI

-Table 1: Comparison of common 2026 LLMOps/agent tooling categories and when they win
+Table 1: Common 2026 LLMOps/agent tooling categories and where each approach fits

 | Approach | Best for | Typical tradeoff | Concrete examples (2024–2026 adoption) |